elmernik/photo-judge-app/README.md

 The frontend is a React + Vite application that provides a user interface for uploading photos and viewing the results.

+### AI-Assisted Judging Guidelines

+When creating a competition, AI can automatically generate judging guidelines.
+This feature uses the **Tavily** API to search the web for the competition name and past winners.
+A language model then synthesizes this information to produce context-specific judging criteria, which are used to evaluate photos submitted to that competition.

 ### Showcase

 <p align="center">